 Storing Leftovers

-You can keep the leftovers in the fridge, in a sealed container, for up to 3 days.
-Reheat them gently, in the microwave, at 50% power.
+You can keep the leftovers in a sealed container in the fridge for up to 3 days.
+Reheat them covered in the microwave at 50% power.
+You can also freeze the cooled leftovers in a freezer-safe container for up to three months.
+Thaw them overnight in the fridge before reheating them.

 More Shrimp Recipes